-This 2.4-mile loop hiking trail is probably the most popular in Congaree National Park.
-It is an easy hike along a wooden boardwalk.
-The trail is accessed through the Harry Hampton Visitor Center.
+The 2.4-mile Boardwalk Loop Trail is the most popular and gorgeous hiking trail in Congaree National Park.
+It’s an easy hike along an elevated wooden boardwalk, some of it just above the ground.
+The trail begins at the Harry Hampton Visitor Center.

 The loop trail begins along an elevated section until it splits.
 The elevated boardwalk continues to the left (east side) while the lower boardwalk begins to the right (west side).
 There is no difference in which direction to hike, although I always go to the right.
 There are benches spaced ever couple hundred feet along the Boardwalk Loop Trail.

 At the furthest corner of the loop trail from the visitor center is a short spur leading to a wooden overlook at Weston Lake.
 Be sure to pick up a copy of the self-guided walking tour to learn more about the trees and wet lands along this trail.

 The Boardwalk Loop Trail is moderately handicap accessible.
 I say “moderately” because it is a wooden boardwalk with ramps, no steps, and is entirely accessible by wheel chair.
 However it is a rather lengthy trail.